 No. The Massachusetts General Laws, as well as the Case Law, indicate that in the absence of misconduct, the rights of the parties shall be deemed to be equal.
 However, the courts will generally look to what is in the best interests of the child, as well as what arrangements the parties had in effect prior to the filing of the divorce.
 For example, if the mother stayed at home to care forthe child while the husband worked, then in all likelihood the court will continue that arrangement.
 Accordingly, which parent is deemed to be the child’s “Primary Caretaker” is always an important consideration.

-Legal custody refers to which parent will have the right to make major decisions on behalf of the child or children.
-Accordingly, a parent who has legal custody will have the right to determine all major life decisions, including elective major medical procedures, religious upbringing, school, etc. When parties have shared legal custody, also known as joint legal custody, the parties must consult and agree on all major life decisions for the children.
-Because child custody often permanently affects the relationship between a parent and a child, when the parents are unable to agree, the court will conduct an extensive inquiry in order to determine what is in the “best interests of the child”.
+Legal custody refers to parent will have right make major decisions on behalf of child or children.
+Accordingly, parent who has legal custody have right to determine major life decisions, including elective major medical procedures, religious upbringing, school, etc. When parties have shared legal custody, also known as joint legal custody, the parties must consult and agree on all major life decisions for the children.
+Because child custody often permanently affects the relationship between a parent and a child, the parents are unable to agree, the court will conduct an extensive inquiry in order to determine is “best interests of child”.

 How are assets and property divided?